Chatel Ski Resort France

 One of the things I love about being on a press trip is that you get the opportunity to ski with some great local skiers.
 They are usually happy to show you some of the hidden gems and the best the resort has to offer.
 If you are anything like me, you also get to learn new techniques too which is just an added bonus.

 Whether you are an experienced skier, a complete beginner, a group or a family, getting a guide can be a great idea for everyone.
-My guide in Chatel France was Paul who was an instructor from ESF, a company that is based all over the French Alps.
+My guide in Chatel Ski Resort was Paul who was an instructor from ESF, a company that is based all over the French Alps.
 We had a great day together, he took me to areas that I had not skied before, helped me polished my skiing skills and overall made me an even more confident skier.

 I have been to the resort a few times and I had previously used the following company Alpybus.
 You can also check out the ‘Getting Here’ on the tourism website which has great information.